 Skip to Content

-One Day in Dubai You Won’t Forget
+1 Day in Dubai You Won’t Forget

-If you’re spending one day in Dubai, it’s most likely due to the fact that you’re there for a layover.
+If you’re spending 1 day in Dubai, it’s most likely due to the fact that you’re there for a layover.
 However, this is only manageable with a transit visa, which you would need to organize beforehand.

 Although it might be tempting to opt for a 4-hour layover in Dubai, you’re really not doing yourself any favours.
 Those four hours will be spent inside the airport, as you won’t have enough time to pass immigration and head into the city.

-The best advice I can give you is to extend your layover to to include a visit to the city.
+The best advice I can give you is to extend your layover to include a visit to the city.
 You’ll need to factor in time spent on transport, organizing luggage and waiting in queues.

 One Day in Dubai: Getting there and Getting Around

-Dubai airport is one of the biggest and busiest airports in the world.
+Dubai Airport is one of the biggest and busiest airports in the world.
 It is possible to fly virtually to and from anywhere in the world.
 It is also the home hub for Emirates Airlines – don’t miss my Emirates Business Class Review post.

 ⇒ Book your flight to Dubai